Thoughts on one of the greatest lessons you can learn in your lifetime.

-One thing I’ve learned in my years is that we all go through these life lessons especially tailored just for us.
-Some people call it the “universe”, I call it God.
-I feel like one by one, if we are willing and we are paying attention, He’ll give us these lessons until we finally “get it”.
+I’ve learned in my years that we all go through these life lessons specially tailored just for us.
+Some call it the “universe,” but I call it God.
+I feel like one by one, and if we are willing and paying attention, He’ll give us these lessons until we finally “get it.”
 And our lives become better for it.
-Some people don’t “get it” and they can remain stuck in the same reciprocal pattern for years.
-Sometimes, they remain stuck for the rest of their lives.
+But unfortunately, some people don’t “get it” and can remain stuck in the same reciprocal pattern for years.
+Sometimes, they stay stuck for the rest of their lives.

-And I fully believe you will be taught and tested in your lesson du jour over and over until you finally do learn.
-Learning isn’t a bad thing, but sometimes, it can be, a painful thing.
-I’ve learned so much more about myself in the last decade than all the others combined.
+And I fully believe you will be taught and tested in your lesson du jour over and over until you finally learn.
+Learning isn’t a bad thing, but sometimes, it can be a painful thing.
+I’ve learned much more about myself in the last decade than all the others combined.

-But there’s one huge lesson that has kept me plagued for the entirety of my life.
+But there’s one huge lesson that has plagued me for the entirety of my life.
 It’s my one big lesson.
-It’s the one that has changed the course of my life for the worse over and over again.
-It’s kept me stuck, and in pain and I’ve made myself my own worst enemy because of it.
-And although I’ve come to grips with it in a million tiny ways finally learning the nucleus of it is recent.
+It’s the one that has changed the course of my life over and over again.
+It’s kept me stuck and in pain, and I’ve made myself my own worst enemy.
+And although I’ve come to grips with it in a million small ways, finally learning its nucleus is recent.
 So recent, I still fear it.
-I’m walking on shaky ground like a baby first learning to walk.
+So I’m walking on the shaky ground like a baby first learning to walk.

 The lesson is this.
 People can never touch your soul.
 And if they do, it’s only because you allow them to.

 What do I mean by that?